 The teachers, many veterans of similar battles with police in poor southern states, said they would not move from the square where they have camped out since last month.
 Some fixed knives and nails to wooden planks and declared themselves ready to fight.
 Others set up sewage-filled portable toilets in the path of police vehicles.

-Shortly after 4 p.m., the police swarmed in, firing tear gas canisters and spraying water from armored trucks.
+Shortly after 4 p.m., the police swarmed in, shooting tear gas canisters and spraying water from armored trucks.
 Protesters hurled sticks and chunks of pavement broken from the streets around world-famous tourist attractions including the Metropolitan Cathedral, the Templo Mayor and the National Palace.

 With the education reforms now law, the teachers say they are trying to maintain pressure to protect their rights and privileges as the government puts the changes into effect and reduces union control over teacher hiring and assignment.

-The protests were led by the National Education Workers Coordinating Committee, or CNTE, the smaller of the country's two main teachers unions.
+The protests were being led by the National Education Workers Coordinating Committee, or CNTE, the smaller of the country's two main teachers unions.
 The larger union has supported Pena Nieto's reform.